 While policies typically share core benefits, they are not all the same.
 Most insurance agents and financial advisors know very little about designing a policy because the industry and the product features evolve rapidly.

 Generally, no. Tax-qualified Long-Term Care Insurance benefits come to you tax-free.
 Insurance companies that pay long-term care insurance benefits are required by the Internal Revenue Service (IRS) to provide claimants with a 1099 LTC.

 No, most of the time long-term care insurance is very affordable.
 However, it can be more expensive if you are older or have major health issues.

 A better approach to planning for long-term care is working with an industry specialist.
-Many consumers turn to their financial advisor about long-term care planning but may not be getting the best advice.
+Many consumers turn to their financial advisor about long-term care planning but may not be getting the best advice or accurate information.